-If isRenderAll() returns true and this is not a portlet request, call startUpdate(PartialResponseWriter.RENDER\ALL\MARKER) on the PartialResponseWriter.
+If isRenderAll() returns true and the view root is not an instance of NamingContainer, call startUpdate(PartialResponseWriter.RENDER_ALL_MARKER) on the PartialResponseWriter.
 For each child of the UIViewRoot, call encodeAll().
 Call endUpdate() on the PartialResponseWriter.
 Render the state using the algorithm described below in Section "Partial State Rendering", call endDocument() on the PartialResponseWriter and return.
-If isRenderAll() returns true and this is a portlet request, treat this as a case where isRenderAll() returned false, but use the UIViewRoot itself as the one and only component from which the tree visit must start.
+If isRenderAll() returns true and this UIViewRoot is a NamingContainer, treat this as a case where isRenderAll() returned false, but use the UIViewRoot itself as the one and only component from which the tree visit must start.